Focus on the People and Issues that Inspire You Most

 ABA 0756 - Ethical and Professional Issues in Applied Behavior Analysis (3 credits)

 This 45-hour graduate-level course will focus on the ethical practice of applied behavior analysis across clinical, research, and professional settings.
-It covers content area E: Ethics (Professional and Ethical Compliance Code for Behavior Analysts) from the BACB’s Fifth Edition Task List.
 Students will evaluate common ethical dilemmas that arise during clinical research and practice in applied behavior analysis and identify and apply strategies and guidelines for resolving ethical issues.
-Prerequisites: ABA 0711 & ABA 0712.
+Emphasis will be placed on practicing cultural humility and identifying one’s own potential biases to provide an inclusive service delivery model.
+Students will determine the ethical and professional conduct aligned with the legal regulatory and practice requirements.

 ELECTIVE FIELDWORK IN APPLIED BEHAVIOR ANALYSIS - OPTIONAL - (9 CREDITS)